NPCs

 Example:

-spell_exp_for_level(d/v) g Return the amount of XP necessary for a spell level.
+spell_exp_for_level(s/v, d/v) g Return the amount of XP necessary for a spell level for the given spell.
+Arguments are spell id and desired level.

 Example: